What are Clinical Rotations

 - Radiology

-Hands-on rotations are the most common type of clinical rotation.
+- Hands-on rotations are the most common type of clinical rotation.
 In a hands-on rotation, students work directly with patients, performing physical exams, ordering and interpreting tests, and developing and implementing treatment plans.

-Observerships are clinical rotations where students observe experienced physicians and other healthcare professionals.
+- Observerships are clinical rotations where students observe experienced physicians and other healthcare professionals.
 Observerships are an excellent way for students to learn about different specialities and develop clinical skills in a low-pressure environment.

-Virtual rotations are online clinical rotations students complete remotely, by video conferencing and other online tools.
+- Virtual rotations are online clinical rotations that students complete remotely, by video conferencing and other online tools.
 Virtual Clinical rotations have become more prevalent in recent years as they allow students to gain clinical experience from anywhere in the world.

-Telerotations are a type of virtual rotation in which students work with patients remotely, using video conferencing and other online tools.
+- Telerotations are a type of virtual rotation in which students work with patients remotely, using video conferencing and other online tools.
 Telemedicine rotations are a good way for students to gain clinical experience with patients who live in rural or underserved areas.

 Which type of clinical rotation is right for you depends on your needs and goals.
 If you are still deciding which rotation type to choose, talk to your academic advisor or a trusted mentor.

-Duration of clinical rotations
+Duration of Clinical Rotations

 The length of clinical rotations varies depending on the medical school and the hospital.
 Some rotations may be as short as two weeks, while others may last up to eight weeks.
 The average duration of some standard clinical rotations is as follows: